upm-space/ADS-B/README.md

 airplanes using a RTL-SDR software and a DVB-T TV tuner dongle based on the RTL2832U chipset and display it on a map.

-The project has two scripts:
+The project has three scripts:

-* **ADS-B Decoder.** The script receives the signal from the RTL1090 software and gets the data from the it.
+* **Server.** The script receives the signal from the RTL1090 software and gets the data from the it.
 Then, the signal is decoded and saved it in a vector to feed the other script.

+* **Client.** It receives all the data from the aircraft, sent by the Server script, so it can be used on the webpage.

-* **Flight Plotting.** It gets the aircraft flight data previously stored and shows all the parameters and the path of the airplanes on a map.
+* **Plotter.** It gets the aircraft flight data previously stored and shows all the parameters and the path of the airplanes on a map.

 ## Introduction